 What are some of the risks associated with a tummy tuck?As with all surgical procedures, there are inherent risks associated with a tummy tuck.
 The procedure is considered safe and complications are rare.
 Some complications may include bleeding, infection, loose skin, or poor healing.

 Will I have significant scarring after a tummy tuck?Some scarring is inevitable with all surgical procedures.
-After undergoing a tummy tuck, there will be a visible scar at the site of incision.
+After undergoing a tummy tuck, there will be a visible scar at the site of the incision.
 The scar resulting from a tummy tuck usually runs from hip to hip and can be easily concealed by undergarments or bikini bottoms.

 Is pregnancy safe following a tummy tuck?Pregnancy is safe after having a tummy tuck.
-In most cases it will permanently alter the original results of your tummy tuck.
+In most cases, it will permanently alter the original results of your tummy tuck.
 The stomach muscles may stretch out and resemble the stomach you had prior to surgery, in which case a second abdominoplasty can be done.